 Keep the revs down

-If your truck has an indicator on the dashboard to show you the most economical rev range, keep it in there unless you need extra power for overtaking or getting up hills.
+Keep your truck in the green revs band unless you need extra power for overtaking or getting up hills.

 Use block shifting (skipping gears)